DanielDominguezBender/CTF-anonymous/README.md

 This will be the first of several series of a CTF that I've been doing as my final project in my Master Degree in Cybersecurity.

-In here I will explain the steps I followd and all the tools I used in order to find the different flags.
+In here I will explain the steps I followed and all the tools I used in order to find the different flags.

-Let's start :)

 ## Procedures followed